americanpezza/SecureBox/README.md

 ### Credits

+* https://cryptography.io : a python encryption library with a modern approach to encryption.
+Even if it's not used in the app, some ideas are taken from here
+* https://github.com/americanpezza/pyDropSecure : a basic ecnryption/decryption script supporting storage on DropBox
+* http://security.stackexchange.com/questions/57498/asymmetric-data-storage-no-hash-password-storage : A discussion on how to store data in a database with symmetric encryption and salting
-http://code.activestate.com/recipes/576980-authenticated-encryption-with-pycrypto/ - My encryption code is based on this very handy little snippet.
-I modified it to use a 128 bit key instead of 192 bit key.
+* http://code.activestate.com/recipes/576980-authenticated-encryption-with-pycrypto/ : most of the encryption code is based on this very handy little snippet, modified to use a 256 bit key instead of 192 bit key